 You can also choose nuts that give you healthy fats and increase your melatonin production.
-You should never choose nuts with sugar.
-This is because you won’t get the desired effect (but rather the opposite).
+You should never choose nuts coated with sugar.
+The added sugar in them will spike your blood sugar and have the opposite effect!

-Also, we can enjoy a delicious cherry juice that you can add nuts too.
-If you do this, don’t add sugar.
+After dinner, you can enjoy a delicious cherry juice that you can add nuts too.
+In either case, don’t add sugar!

 5. Whole cereals

-- You can eat a cup of yogurt with a handful of whole cereals for an afternoon snack.
-This way, when you go to be, your levels of serotonin will have increased enough to let you sleep for several hours in a row.
+You can eat a cup of yogurt with a handful of whole cereals for an afternoon snack.
+This way, when you go to bed, your levels of serotonin will have increased enough to let you sleep for several hours in a row.

 6. Chamomile tea

 This is an excellent natural relaxant and can be very useful if you have problems sleeping.
 When you drink chamomile tea -hot or warm-, your body calms down and your muscles relax, making it a great food for fighting insomnia.
 Also, it’s very effective for reducing your levels of stress, nervousness, and anxiety.
 A cup of chamomile tea before going to bed is a perfect relaxer.